 The Birth to Three program must contact the family within one working day of receiving a referral

-Parents must receive Prior Written Notice (Form 1-6) and a written explanation of the eligibility decision including a clear statement of why the child was determined eligible or not (this can be in the form of written report, a onepage summary or visit note) within four days.
+Parents must receive Prior Written Notice (Form 1-6) and a written explanation of the eligibility decision including a clear statement of why the child was determined eligible or not (this can be in the form of written report, a one-page summary or visit note) within four days.

 After determining that a child is eligible, the family must be given information and choice regarding other available programs serving their town.